Lizards

 Kotschy's Gecko soaking up the late-afternoon sun on a stone wall - wide angle iphone photo.

-The Mediterranean House Gecko, or the Turkish Gecko as they are also known, can grow up to six inches in length including the tail but they are usually 4-5.
-They are nocturnal and feed on insects.
+The Mediterranean House Gecko, or the Turkish Gecko as they are also known, is the larger of the two gecko species found in Cyprus.
+Adult specimens can grow to around 150mm in length, including the tail, but adults are usually 100-130mm.
+They are nocturnal hunters and feed on insects.
 The Turkish Gecko is delicate and slender in build and their colour is usually pink - orange or brown and their skin can be semi-translucent.
 These can be found emerging high on walls at dusk, often around lights that attract moths, or hidden beneath rocks on the ground during the day.

 Troodos Lizard basking by the side of a hotel swimming pool.